A Visit to Sandankyo Gorge

 A Must Visit When in the Area

 All in all it was a fun day away from the masses of tourists, experiencing the beauty of nature.
 I would definitely recommend making the detour and visit Sandakyo gorge if you are in Western Japan.
-It must be especially spectacular to visit in fall when the leaves change colour.
+It makes the perfect day trip from Hiroshima and an interesting hike.
+A visit must be especially spectacular during fall when the leaves change colour.
 The Sandankyo Ryokan at the start of the gorge could also make for a perfect traditional Japanese overnight stay in a stunning location if you have the time.

 Follow us on Social Media